OAGi/Score/docs/user_guide/index.rst

    *Updated start date,* or *Updated end date* search filters to help locate the desired Business Context (see `How to use Search Filters <#how-to-use-search-filters>`__).
-Click on the Name or GUID to open its “Edit Business Context” page.
+Click on the Name or GUID to open its "Edit Business Context" page.

-4. Click the “Discard” button.
+4. Click the "Discard" button.

 5. A dialog is open where you can confirm or cancel the request.
 If the Business Context is used by a BIE, the system will not remove it.
 All